algorandfoundation/algokit-cli/docs/features/localnet.md

 - Python - [`ensure_funded`](https://algorandfoundation.github.io/algokit-utils-py/html/apidocs/algokit_utils/algokit_utils.html#algokit_utils.ensure_funded) and [`get_dispenser_account`](https://algorandfoundation.github.io/algokit-utils-py/html/apidocs/algokit_utils/algokit_utils.html#algokit_utils.get_dispenser_account)

 For more details about the `AlgoKit localnet` command, please refer to the [AlgoKit CLI reference documentation](../cli/index.md#localnet).

+## GitHub Codespaces-based LocalNet

+The AlgoKit LocalNet feature also supports running the LocalNet in a GitHub Codespace with port forwarding by deferring the functionality to [gh](https://github.com/cli/gh) cli.
+This allows you to run the LocalNet without the need to use Docker.
+This is especially useful for scenarios where certain hardware or software limitations may prevent you from being able to run Docker.

+To run the LocalNet in a GitHub Codespace, you can use the `algokit localnet codespace` command.
+By default without `--force` flag it will prompt user to delete stale codespaces created earlier (if any).
+Upon termination it will also prompt the user whether to delete the codespace that was used prior to termination.

+### Options

+- `-m`, `--machine`: Specifies the GitHub Codespace machine type to use.
+Defaults to `basicLinux32gb`.
+Available options are `basicLinux32gb`, `standardLinux32gb`, `premiumLinux`, and `largePremiumLinux`.
+Refer to [GitHub Codespace documentation](https://docs.github.com/en/codespaces/overview/machine-types) for more details.
+- `-a`, `--algod-port`: Sets the port for the Algorand daemon.
+Defaults to `4001`.
+- `-i`, `--indexer-port`: Sets the port for the Algorand indexer.
+Defaults to `8980`.
+- `-k`, `--kmd-port`: Sets the port for the Algorand kmd.
+Defaults to `4002`.
+- `-n`, `--codespace-name`: Specifies the name of the codespace.
+Defaults to a random name with a timestamp.
+- `-r`, `--repo-url`: The URL of the repository to use.
+Defaults to the AlgoKit base template repository (`algorandfoundation/algokit-base-template`).
+The reason why algokit-base-template is used by default is due to [.devcontainer.json](https://github.com/algorandfoundation/algokit-base-template/blob/main/template_content/.devcontainer.json) which defines the scripts that take care of setting up algokit cli during container start.
+You can use any custom repo as a base, ensure to duplicate the reference `.devcontainer.json` in your repository **otherwise there will be no ports to forward from the codespace**.
+- `--force`, `-f`: Force deletes stale codespaces and skips confirmation prompts.
+Defaults to explicitly prompting for confirmation.

+For more details about managing LocalNet in GitHub Codespaces, please refer to the [AlgoKit CLI reference documentation](../cli/index.md#codespace).

+> Tip: By specifying alternative port values it is possible to have several localnets running locally where one is using default ports via `algokit localnet start` with Docker and the other relies on port forwarding via `algokit localnet codespace`.